 In the same way, children will develop dental habits based on what they see their parents or caregivers doing.
 Parents who prioritize good oral hygiene and consistent dental visits will impress the importance of those things on their children.
 And conversely, parents who do not brush and floss before bed will not be able to effectively convince children to do so.
 Someone who grows up watching adults only go to the dentist when something hurts to have a tooth pulled will not understand the value of preventive dentistry and consistent professional teeth cleanings.
 Multiple public health studies show that the attitude someone has toward oral health or any type of healthcare in general is very much a product of his or her socioeconomic status, family of origin, and access to care.

 So in this way, bad teeth do run in the family.

 It is important to understand any inherent risks you may have for dental diseases.
 It is even more important to understand your personal risk for specific dental problems.
 This is the focus of our risk assessment performed at every dental evaluation.
 By identifying which dental diseases you show risk factors for, we can help you take steps to prevent those problems.
 The right preventive dental care can override any inherited risk, whether that inheritance is genetic, bacterial, or bad-habit in nature.

 More Questions about Your Risk for Dental Problems?

-Call 940-382-1750 today to schedule a consultation with Dr. Cara.
+Call 940-382-1750 today to schedule a consultation with Dr. Chowning.
 Tell him your “hereditary” concerns and discuss your preventive options with him.
 He will help you overcome any family risk you may have and keep your smile healthy throughout your life.

 Comments are closed.